 18 Sep 5 Reasons to Eat Organic

-It’s more expensive and it often looks just the same as conventional produce, so why should you invest in organic food?
+It’s more expensive and it often looks just the same as conventional produce, so are there evidence-based reasons to eat organic food?

 Choosing organic fruit and vegetables means that your food hasn’t been routinely sprayed with numerous different pesticides.
-We have limited knowledge of the long term health impacts of these toxic chemicals which are designed to kill living organisms!
+We have limited knowledge of the long term health impacts of these toxic chemicals.
+Don’t forget, they are designed to kill living organisms!
 It is understood that certain pesticides act as hormone disruptors and are potentially carcinogenic so clearly they are best avoided wherever possible.
-Washing alone isn’t enough to rid your food of them…
+Washing alone isn’t enough to rid your food of them.

 IT’S MORE NUTRITIOUS